PeiGan/ytp2023/contracts/README.md

 Please read through the "For contract auditing" section.

-Find a way to fail the unit tests inside testContract, and make them trigger contractHacked function in order to get your reward.
+Find a way to fail the unit tests inside testContract, and make them trigger contractHacked call in order to get your reward.
 Try your best!

 ### For participants

 You can use our website to interact with the smart contract, and this would be enough.

 If you're not satisfied, state variables are all set public, and you can use web3.js or other things to get them.
-Also, the two functions ( addEtherIntoPool() and ClaimReward() ) are the ones you're interacting with.
+Also, the two functions ( addEtherIntoPool() and claimReward() ) are the ones you're interacting with.